denten-books/plain-text/4-simulation.md

 style but the politics of text.
 Formatting, in that sense, can determine its audience, privileging certain voices and modes of access over others.

-Unlike figurative language, formatting codes and programming languages function in the imperative.
+Unlike figurative language, machine control languages function in the imperative.
 They do not stand for action---they are action.
 More binding than J.L.
 Austin's "speech acts," control codes arrange and regulate.
 The difference between representation and control is one of brute force.
 It lies in the distinction between a restraining order and physical restraint.
 A restraining order *represents* the calling forth of codified power.
 Physical restraints, like the plastic handcuffs widely used in contemporary policing, *enact* the exercise of codified power.
 Like all violence they do not stand for anything.
 Stripped of references, resemblances, and designations, they are in themselves an arrangement and rearrangement of matter.
 The handcuffs contort the body into the shape of submission.
 Absent a body, the restraints draw an empty shape.

 Code acts similarly to shape the word.
 Located somewhere between idea and material, formatting relates content to matter.
 It mediates by imposing